WaiyatHamdani/RebornAsVaelikDarkElf/Chapter2.md

 Then more came.

-Claws.
-Tendrils.
-Shapes with no bodies.
+Darken shapes with no bodies.
 Eyes that blinked open from thin air, gazing at him with unknowable intent.

 Terrifying.